algorandfoundation/algokit-cli/docs/tutorials/intro.md

 Detailed video guides for both [Windows](https://www.youtube.com/embed/22RvINnZsRo) and [Mac](https://www.youtube.com/embed/zsurtpCGmgE) are also available.

+> Please note, the videos above are to be refreshed to cover v2.0 features.
+For now, its best to follow the instructions below to get started.

 ## Prequisites ✅

 This guide presents installing AlgoKit using an OS agnostic procedure.
 For OS specific instructions take a look that the [AlgoKit install](https://github.com/algorandfoundation/algokit-cli/blob/main/README.md#install) guide.